tkgregory/cors-simulator/website/content/post-no-allowed-origin/index.md

 ---
-title: "Cross-origin POST request from JavaScript code (no CORS)"
+title: "Cross-origin POST request with missing Access-Control-Allow-Origin header"
-weight: 6
+weight: 7
 ---

-# Cross-origin POST request from JavaScript code (no CORS)
+# Cross-origin POST request with missing Access-Control-Allow-Origin header

 JavaScript code can make a cross-origin POST request.

-Unless the response includes the correct CORS headers, the browser discards it.
+The response to the pre-flight request must include an `Access-Control-Allow-Origin` header, otherwise the browser won't make the main request.